You are here

 When will I receive an award letter?

-Starting approximately April 1, award letters are sent to incoming students.
-Federal eligibility is determined by the FAFSA.
-Students attempting to make a decision regarding an early acceptance of admission may contact the Office of Financial Aid to determine eligibility.
-Recipients of PHEAA State Grants will be notified by PHEAA in mid-May.
-Upperclassmen who have submitted the FAFSA will be notified of eligibility on ISIS in late May.
+Starting approximately mid December 2016, award letters are sent to incoming students for the 2017-2018 academic year.
+Federal eligibility is determined by the 2017-2018 FAFSA.
+Recipients of PHEAA State Grants will be notified by PHEAA in mid May 2017 by PHEAA.
+Upperclassmen who have a completed 2017-2018 FAFSA will be notified of eligibility on MyHusky in late May after Spring 2017 grades are posted.

 How many semesters can I receive aid?

-- PHEAA State Grant: Students may receive up to eight semesters of PHEAA State Grant.
+- PHEAA State Grant: Students may receive up to a maximum of eight full-time semesters of PHEAA State Grant.

 - Private Educational Alternative Loan: Students should check with the holder of their loan.